rain-on/pantheon/docs/Configuring-Pantheon/Networking.md

 ## Limiting Peers

-Limiting peers reduces the bandwidth used by Pantheon.
-It also reduces the CPU time and disk access used to manage and respond to peers.
+Limiting multicaster reduces the bandwidth used by Pantheon.
+It also reduces the CPU time and disk access used to manage and respond to multicaster.

-Use the [`--max-peers`](../Reference/Pantheon-CLI-Syntax.md#max-peers) command line option to reduce the maximum number of peers.
+Use the [`--max-multicaster`](../Reference/Pantheon-CLI-Syntax.md#max-multicaster) command line option to reduce the maximum number of multicaster.
 The default is 25.

-Use the  [`--max-trailing-peers`](../Reference/Pantheon-CLI-Syntax.md#max-trailing-peers) option to reduce the maximum P2P peer connections for peers that are trailing behind the local chain head.
-The default is unlimited but the number of trailing peers cannot exceed the value specified by [`--max-peers`](../Reference/Pantheon-CLI-Syntax.md#max-peers).
+Use the  [`--max-trailing-multicaster`](../Reference/Pantheon-CLI-Syntax.md#max-trailing-multicaster) option to reduce the maximum P2P peer connections for multicaster that are trailing behind the local chain head.
+The default is unlimited but the number of trailing multicaster cannot exceed the value specified by [`--max-multicaster`](../Reference/Pantheon-CLI-Syntax.md#max-multicaster).

-Trailing peers cannot be used to get new blocks and are more likely to be requesting blocks from you.
-Limiting trailing peers may reduce the time taken to catch up to the chain head when synchronizing.
+Trailing multicaster cannot be used to get new blocks and are more likely to be requesting blocks from you.
+Limiting trailing multicaster may reduce the time taken to catch up to the chain head when synchronizing.

 ## No Discovery